Xion/pyqcy/docs/properties.rst

 	    assert len(before_set) == len(after_sort)

 Inside the function, we use its parameters as a sort of **quantified variables**.
-As you can see, their defaults are somewhat unusual as they specify how to obtain *arbitrary* (i.e. random) values for those variables. *pyqcy* will take those :doc:`specifications <arbitraries>`, use them to automatically generate test data and then invoke your property's code.
+As you can see, their defaults are somewhat unusual: they specify how to obtain *arbitrary* (random) values for those variables. *pyqcy* will take those :doc:`specifications <arbitraries>`, use them to automatically generate test data and then invoke your property's code.